aparo/pyes/docs/guide/reference/api/index_.rst

 Percolate
 =========

-:doc:`Percolation <./percolate.html>`  can be automatically done on an indexed doc by passing the **percolate** parameter.
+:ref:`Percolation <es-guide-reference-api-percolate>`  can be automatically done on an indexed doc by passing the **percolate** parameter.
 Setting it to ***** will cause all percolation queries registered against the index to be checked against the indexed doc, for example:

 .. code-block:: js